oatlog/oatlog/doc/report/main.typ

 == This thesis

-#NOTE[This section talks about report sections that aren't finished as if they were.]

-/*
-@conceptual_background extends this introduction with a conceptual background.
-This is a step-by-step explanation of what e-graphs are and how they have been implement prior to their unification to Datalog.
-We then motivate the idea of e-graphs as relational databases, culminating in showing how semi-naive evaluation avoids rediscovering facts.

-The background, @background, changes the perspective to instead introduce the techniques that are relevant for anyone writing a Datalog-inspired EqSat engine, guided by their use within oatlog.
+#TODO[Elaborate further with short section summaries once the respective sections have been
+written.]

+@chapter_background extends this introduction with a step-by-step explanation of the topics relevant to implementing a state of the art e-graph engine.
+It does so by first motivating e-graphs starting from expression trees, then by incrementally showcasing a full self-contained implementation of equality saturation in about 100 lines of code, before finally explaining the similarity between e-graphs and relational databases and how this can be leveraged for a significantly more efficient implementation.

-@oatlog_implementation then concretely describes the implementation of these techniques in oatlog, in addition to showing what oatlog can do and how it is used. @oatlog_evaluation follows by evaluating oatlog through its test suite and benchmarks.
+@chapter_implementation then concretely describes the application of these techniques in oatlog and the implementation decisions we have made, in addition to showing how oatlog is used and its capabilities.
-*/

-// + Kompilatorer viktiga
-// + peepholes är bra
-// + Vad är en rewrite
-//   - exempel?
-// + Kompilatorer har phase ordering problem pga destructive rewrites
-// + e-grafer löser phase ordering
-// + e-grafer är långsamma
-// + Finns lovande innovation inom e-graf-implementering
-// + Vi har implementerat e-graf som är snabbare än egglog i många fall
+@chapter_evaluation follows by evaluating oatlog through its test suite and benchmarks.

+#TODO[@chapter_conclusion]

-= Background <background>
+= Background <chapter_background>

 #TODO[introduce the background section]